dhana1023/A-dynamic-task-offloading-algorithm-in-vehicular-networks/README.md

 ## To execute
 `python3 simulate.py`

-It will generate the data in the form of json files
+It will generate the data in the form of json files.

--RSU.json
+- RSU.json
--vfs.json
+- vfs.json
--user_vehicle.json
+- user_vehicle.json
--distances_rsu.json
+- distances_rsu.json
--distances_vfs.json
+- distances_vfs.json
-vehicles.json
+- vehicles.json

 This project is designed to simulate vehicle movement and generate various data files and plots based on the simulation.
 The simulation is executed through the simulate.py script.